oracle/graal/docs/reference-manual/native-image/guides/build-static-and-mostly-static-executable.md

 - A 64-bit `musl` toolchain, `make`, and `configure`
 - The latest `zlib` library

-As a preparation step, install the `musl` toolchain, compile and install `zlib` into the toolchain.

 1. Download and install the latest GraalVM JDK with Native Image using the [GraalVM JDK Downloader](https://github.com/graalvm/graalvm-jdk-downloader):
     ```bash
     bash <(curl -sL https://get.graalvm.org/jdk)
     ```

+Next, you should install the `musl` toolchain, compile and install `zlib` into the toolchain.

 2. Download the `musl` toolchain from [musl.cc](https://musl.cc/).
 (We recommend [this one](https://more.musl.cc/10/x86_64-linux-musl/x86_64-linux-musl-native.tgz)).
 Extract the toolchain to a directory of your choice.
 This directory will be referred as `$TOOLCHAIN_DIR`.